indiser/ViralContent-Factory/Readme.md

 ## 🐛 Troubleshooting

+### Issue: "403 Forbidden / scraping fails"
+**Solution**: Your `cookies.json` has expired.
+Re-export fresh cookies from your browser using Cookie Editor and replace the file in the project root

+### Issue: "cookies.json not found"
+**Solution**: Export your Reddit cookies using the Cookie Editor browser extension and save as `cookies.json` in the project root.
+See Step 4 in Installation

 ### Issue: "ImageMagick not found"
 **Solution**: Update the path in `phase3.py` line 5 to match your installation